BirdsongTeam/Supplementary-Material-Leblanc-Pintore-et-al/README.md

 SM8: Table compiling the ark identifier of the ressource from Morphosource (.pdf file)

 SM9: R Code used in the analyses
+- SM9a Script to load the .pts file and launch the Genralized Procruste Alignement (GPA) and plot PCA associate
+- SM9b Scrit to vizualise the shape deformation along each PC for each PCA
+- SM9c Script to launch statistical test (phylogenetic and size effect).
+- SM9d All file requiert to launch the script, including the result of the sliding, the different trees ajusted as for some bones as some specimens had either damaged or absent bones.
+Finally we add the .ply nessecary to vizualise shape deformation.

 Data derived from other sources:

-In SM1, the landmarks deifintion was based on previous definition from Hedrick et al., 2019 and Bjarnason & Benson 2021 In SM3 , locomotion categories and perching performance are derived from data in ebird, Eltons trait and others reference list in the bibliography associate.
+In SM1, the landmarks deifintion was based on previous definition from Hedrick et al., 2019 and Bjarnason & Benson 2021 In SM3 , locomotion categories and perching performance are derived from data in ebird from Wilman et al, 2014 (SM3b) and others reference list in the bibliography (SM3c).
-In SM4, the cladogram is constructed from the phylogeny of Moyle et al., 2009
+In SM4, the cladogram is constructed from the phylogeny of Moyle et al., 2009 In SM9 we include some extra variale from  Claramunt et al,.
+2012; Wilman et al, 2014 and Tobias & Pigot, 2019 if operator want to vizualise our datasets.